snkashis/android-docs/src/pages/map-sdk/overview/camera.md

   />
 }}

-The `MapboxMap` class in the Map SDK has several methods to change the camera's position.
+The `MapboxMap` class in the Maps SDK has several methods to change the camera's position.
 Each camera movement API takes in a `CameraUpdate` (built using `CameraUpdateFactory`) which is how you provide the new camera position information.
 Camera update factory can build several different `CameraUpdate` objects including a `newLatLngZoom()`, `zoomBy()`, `newLatLngBounds()`, and several more.
 One particularly interesting `CameraUpdate` is `newCameraPosition()` which is how you'd pass in a built `CameraPosition`.

 Aside from consuming a Camera Update object, a cancelable callback can be added to know when the animation finishes or if the user cancels the camera move by performing a gesture on the map.
 The ease and animate APIs have an optional duration parameter (in milliseconds) that lets you control the camera's animation duration.